Skip to main content

 • Cross-functional delivery with RevOps and Finance — rare and valuable at this level

-• SMB NRR track record (108% → 121%) signals you can read the data and move the number
+• SMB NRR track record (108% → 121%) shows you can use data to improve commercial outcomes

 Why you could miss out